manish-chet/Data-Engineering-Works/docs/hadoop/kerberos.md

 ![Steps](kerberos.svg)

-Kerberos is a network authentication protocol created by MIT that Hadoop uses for authentication and identity propagation.
-Hadoop needed a network-based authentication system because it operates across multiple computers and operating systems, unlike OS authentication which is limited to a single machine.
-The Hadoop community chose to integrate with an existing system like Kerberos rather than developing a built-in authentication capability.
-Kerberos was selected over other options like SSL certificates due to its better performance and simpler user management; for instance, removing a user in Kerberos involves a simple deletion, whereas revoking an SSL certificate is a more complicated process.
-A key benefit of Kerberos is that it eliminates the need for passwords to be transmitted across the network, thereby removing the potential threat of attackers "sniffing" or intercepting passwords.

-To understand how Kerberos works, it's important to know its core components and terminology:

-Key Distribution Center (KDC): This is the authentication server in a Kerberos environment, often residing on a separate physical server.
-The KDC is logically divided into three parts:

-Database: This part stores user and service identities, which are known as principles.
-It also holds other information like encryption keys, ticket validity durations, and expiration dates.

-Authentication Server (AS): The AS is responsible for authenticating users.
-If a user's credentials are valid, the AS issues a Ticket Granting Ticket (TGT).
-Having a valid TGT means the authentication server has verified your identity.

-Ticket Granting Server (TGS): The TGS is essentially the application server of the KDC.
-Before accessing any service within a Hadoop cluster, you need to obtain a service ticket from the TGS.

 Here's a detailed breakdown of how Kerberos authenticates a user attempting to access a service in a Hadoop cluster, such as listing a directory from HDFS:

 1. Initial Authentication (User to KDC - AS): The process begins on a Linux machine where the user executes the `kinit` tool.
 The `kinit` program prompts for the user's password and then sends an authentication request to the Kerberos Authentication Server (AS).
 Upon successful authentication, the AS responds by providing a Ticket Granting Ticket (TGT).
 The `kinit` tool then stores this TGT in the user's credentials cache.
 At this point, the user has been authenticated and is ready to execute a Hadoop command.